getodk/central-backend/docs/api.md

 #### Clearing a Draft Form Attachment [DELETE /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

-Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink dataset.
+Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink the Dataset.
 Thus, when you issue a `DELETE` to the attachment's endpoint, that is what happens.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.